spxak1/weywot/guides/pop_terminal_header.md

 # How to reduce* the header of the gnome-terminal in Pop!_OS

-\*This only shaves of 10-15 pixels and removes Menu and Tabs buttons from the header.
+\*This only shaves off 10-15 pixels and removes Menu and Tabs buttons from the header.

 Right click anywhere in the terminal still gives you access to the **Menu** and **New Tab**.